F1 2025 Season: Your Crash Course To Sounding Like A Pro

 Sprints are like movie trailers—fun, but you’re here for the main event.

-Moreover, in Formula 1 2025, the teams must field rookie drivers for at least four weekends—a golden ticket for Ferrari Academy’s Oliver Bearman and Alpine’s Franco Colapinto.
+Moreover, in F1 2025 season, the teams must field rookie drivers for at least four weekends—a golden ticket for Ferrari Academy’s Oliver Bearman and Alpine’s Franco Colapinto.
 Because F1’s future stars shouldn’t be stuck playing Forza.

 Upside: Fresh talents.
 Downside: Haas’ Bearman is learning F1 in a car that’s a lawnmower with wings.